-So are you hungry after so much walk on the slopes of the Benacantil?
+So are you hungry after so much walking on the slopes of the Benacantil?

 Now it is time to find a good restaurant to eat at.
 Have in mind that for the Spaniards, lunch is probably the most important meal of the day, the most abundant.